Guided Kayak Tours

 Lemon Bay Aquatic Preserve

-Paddle around the barrier islands south of Manasota Key.
-This trip launches into Lemon Bay Aquatic Preserve.
+Paddle around the barrier islands East of Palm Island.
+This trip launches from the tidal creek of Bill Coy Preserve and continues into Lemon Bay Aquatic Preserve.
 It’s a good distance away from boating traffic.
-Which makes it ideal for paddlers to explore.
+Which makes it ideal for paddlers to explore without stress.
+The area is surrounded by mangroves, wildlife, and marine mammals.

 - Frequent dolphin sightings